BaseChip/BaseChip/README.md

 ## I'm a student from Germany!
 - 🔭 I’m currently working as dual student for [Bayer AG](https://www.bayer.com/en/)
-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently working on a private project
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Be more active in programming on my free time
 - ⚡ Fun fact: I love to play Baseball

 ### 📞 Connect with me: